adrianbrad/queue/README.md

 ### Overview

-The queue package provides multiple thread-safe generic queue implementations in Go.
+The `queue` package provides thread-safe generic implementations in Go for the following data structures: `BlockingQueue`, `PriorityQueue` and `CircularQueue`.

 A queue is a sequence of entities that is open at both ends where the elements are added (enqueued) to the tail (back) of the queue and removed (dequeued) from the head (front) of the queue.

-Queues implemented in this package are designed to be easy to use and provide a consistent API.
+The implementations are designed to be easy-to-use and provide a consistent API, satisfying the `Queue` interface provided by this package. .

 Benchmarks and Example tests can be found in this package.

-### Features
-The queue package provides two types of queues:

-- Blocking Queue: FIFO Ordering, provides blocking and non-blocking methods.
-The non-blocking methods return an error.
-Implemented using sync.Cond from the standard library.

-- Priority Queue: Order based on the less function provided at construction.
-Implemented using container/heap standard library package.

-- Circular Queue: FIFO Ordering, implemented using a fixed size slice.
-When the queue is full, adding a new element to the queue overwrites the oldest element.

 ### Installation
 To add this package as a dependency to your project, run: